 - utilising effective strategies in daily classroom teaching.

-Whilst only a few Aboriginal and Torres Strait Islander students may speak a traditional language as their first language all Indigenous students have the right to access their traditional languages and cultures.
+All Aboriginal and Torres Strait Islander students have the right to access their traditional languages and cultures.

 ILP can assist schools to provide Aboriginal students and Torres Strait Islander students access to their heritage through the development and implementation of Aboriginal language programs and Torres Strait Islander language programs.